 Olly Murs

-In 2014, Murs released the single "Wrapped Up" featuring Gym Class Heroes' Travie McCoy, which peaked atop the UK Singles Chart.
-This was the first single to be released from his fourth studio album, Never Been Better (2014), which entered the UK Albums Chart at number one.
+In 2014, Murs released the single "Wrapped Up" featuring Gym Class Heroes' Travie McCoy, which reached the top-five on the UK Singles Chart.
+This was the first single to be released from his fourth album, Never Been Better (2014), which entered the UK Albums Chart at number one.
 It was followed by a second single, "Up", featuring American singer Demi Lovato.
-Following the release of his fifth studio album, 24 Hrs (2016), and its lead single "You Don't Know Love", Murs released his sixth studio album, You Know I Know (2018).
-After parting ways with RCA Records, Murs signed with EMI Records to release his seventh studio album, Marry Me (2022).
+He has since released the albums 24 Hrs (2016), You Know I Know (2018), Marry Me (2022), and Knees Up (2025).

 In 2011, Murs returned to The X Factor to co-present its spin-off show The Xtra Factor, alongside Caroline Flack.
 In 2015, he reunited with Flack to replace Dermot O'Leary as co-presenters of The X Factor for series 12.
-From 2018 to 2023, Murs was a coach on the television talent show The Voice UK.
+From 2018 to 2023, he was a coach on the television talent show The Voice UK.

 Biography from the Wikipedia article Olly Murs.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.